 Poland was selected as country of investigation for the MFT project because of the very well developed, alternative political structures which were able to facilitate the oppositional claims of protest, leading to the round table talks among the delegates of the Polish Workers Party and the Opposition on a level playing field.
 Also important for the selection of Poland for the country sample is the central role of religious bodies among these organizations.
 Both characteristics are also present in Egypt.

-After Hungary dissociated from the Habsburg Empire in the 19th Century it developed quickly as a comparatively multi-ethnic state.
-In World War II it lost a significant share of its territory (Treaty of Trianon).
+In the 19th Century Hungary developed quickly within the Habsburg Empire as a comparatively multi-ethnic state.
+In World War I it lost a significant share of its territory (Treaty of Trianon).
 Today, the collective trauma of Trianon is still present.
 In the remaining territory the population was strongly decimated during both Wars.
 At the end of World War II Hungary was occupied by the Soviet troops and incorporated with the Treaty of Jalta into the alliance set up by the Warsaw Pact.

 After a Stalinist beginning, communist Hungary developed a quite liberal political system and a planned economy with market based elements, leading to comparatively high standards of living for the population for some time.
 The liberalization of the market was fueled by the economic crisis in the 1980s and the high foreign debts which could not be serviced despite the loans from the IMF and the World Bank.
 Due to this economic instability the political system opened up for reforms.
 Different fractions formed within the Communist party, leading to the replacement of conservative communists with reform-oriented members.
 In contrast to the Polish transition, main reforms were initiated by the Communist party itself.
 From 1987 onwards, alternative political parties also developed.